markushhgo/varaamo/README.md

       Custom config to override global application's styling and texts.
       Expected value is a valid string that is the name of the theme package, e.g. `THEME_PMG='varaamo-theme'`.
 Default styles and texts will be used if not set.

+    - `BLOCK_SEARCH_ENGINE_INDEXING`:
+      Adding this setting prevents most search engines from indexing the site.
+This can be useful for preventing test instances from showing up in search results.

 3. Then, start the development server: